 Figure 1 shows a simple Spicy example that dissects greeting banners of SMTP connections.
 Generally, a Spicy dissector comes in the form of a module that defines one or more unit types.
 A unit represents a semantic entity of the target format (e.g., a PDU).
 Units consist of attributes to parse from wire format.
-The SMTP example defines a single unit type, SMTP::Greeting, that specifies the protocol's greeting structure as a sequence of regular expressions, assigning names to attributes for later access (here, domain, protocol, and software; the others remain anonymous).
-The unit also defines a hook that, at runtime, will execute custom code during the dissection process.
+The SMTP example defines a single unit type, SMTP:::Greeting, that specifies the protocol's greeting structure as a sequence of regular expressions, assigning names to attributes for later access (here, domain, protocol, and software; the others remain anonymous).
+Units can define hooks that, at runtime, will execute custom code during the dissection process.
 In this case, the %done hook will run once dissecting has completed an instance of the unit, with self providing access to that instance inside the hook.
-Figure 1 also shows spicy-driver, a generic driver program bundled with the Spicy implementation that compiles a module just-in-time into executable code and then passes its standard input to the dissector code.
-The output represents the hook's print statement, confirming that the dissector picks out the named attributes.
+Figure 1 also shows spicy-driver, a generic driver program bundled with the Spicy implementation that compiles a module just-in-time into executable code and then passes its standard input to the dissector.
+The output reflects the hook's print statement, confirming that the dissector picks out the named attributes.